etesync/server/README.md

 ./manage.py migrate
 ```

 And you are done!
-You can now either run the debug server just to see everything works as expected by running:
+You can now run the debug server just to see everything works as expected by running:

 ```
 ./manage.py runserver 0.0.0.0:8000
 ```

-Using the debug server in production is not recommended, so you should configure your webserver to serve
+Using the debug server in production is not recommended, so please read the following section for a proper deployment.

-etesync (with TLS).
-An example on how to do so with nginx can be found [here](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).
+# Production deployment

+EteSync is based on Django so you should :
+  * either follow the instructions of the Django project [here](https://docs.djangoproject.com/en/2.2/howto/deployment/wsgi/).
+  * either/or follow the instructions from uwsgi [here](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).

+The webserver should also be configured to serve EteSync using TLS.

+There are more details about a proper production setup in the [wiki](https://github.com/etesync/server-skeleton/wiki).

 # Usage

 Create yourself an admin user: